MrKunalmittal/Tutorial-window-and-cursor-Co-ordinates/README.md

 In this tutorial, we will learn about how to get the window's height, width and the cursors coordinates with respect to screen using basic JavaScript.
 We will find the ```cursors coordinates vertically(Y-axsis) and Horizontally (X-axis) relative to the screen```.

-JavaScript allows us to use different properties to get the Coordinates of cursor and screen using:
+JavaScript allows us to use different properties to get the Coordinates of cursor and screen using:<br />
     - the event.clientX Property <br />
     - the event.clientY Property <br />
     - the windows.innerWidth Property <br />